stephenmoloney/ex_ovh/README.md

 ```

-#### Examples - Method 2 - Build the query using provided helper functions and sending the request
+#### Examples - Method 2 - Build the query using provided helper functions and send the request

 ***Note:*** The Helper functions are listed under `Services`.
 Helper functions are only available currently for the
 `/Cloud` portion of the OVH API.
 Where other parts of the api need to be queried, just build the query manually